Advanced Studies in Christian Ethics

 This course is an advanced study in the discipline of theological ethics.
-Its key question will be: to what extent does an individual or a group’s theology influence their answer to the question what must I do?
+Its key question will be: to what extent does an individual or a group's theology influence their answer to the question, what must I do?
 The course will examine responses to this question, including those from important philosophers and theologians throughout the ages.
-The course will culminate by providing students with the opportunity to explore contemporary issues of ethical importance and applying their skills in the discipline of moral theology and ethical reasoning to the exploration these issues in a critical manner.
+The course will culminate by providing students with the opportunity to explore contemporary issues of ethical importance and applying their skills in the discipline of moral theology and ethical reasoning to the exploration of these issues in a critical manner.

 1. Demonstrate an advanced understanding of the processes involved in ethical reasoning.